-The Los Angeles County Sheriff's Department and Rio Hondo College have an understanding and agreement (MOU) regarding crime reporting and law enforcement responsibilities with respect to crimes committed on Rio Hondo College property.
-The District, on behalf of each campus or center, has a written agreement with local law enforcement agencies.
-The agreement clarifies operational responsibilities for investigations of Part I violent crimes, defined by law as willful homicide, forcible rape, robbery, and aggravated assault, occurring at each location.
+The Los Angeles County Sheriff's Department and Rio Hondo College Campus Police and Safety Department have an understanding and agreement regarding crime reporting and law enforcement responsibilities with respect to crimes committed on Rio Hondo College property.
+The District, on behalf of each campus or center, has an agreement with local law enforcement agencies.
+The agreement clarifies operational responsibilities for investigations of Part I crimes as defined in the National Incident Based Reporting System.